PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/beam_modal_tut.md

 ````

 We can compare the size of the stiffness matrix with the number of degrees of
-freedom that are unknown (20).
+freedom that are unknown (`nfreedofs(dchi)`).

 ````julia
 @show size(K)
 ````

+We can see that the system matrices have a row and column for each degree of
+freedom in the system, whether known or unknown.

-The matrix partitioning now must be enforced to accommodate the prescribed
+The matrix partitioning now must be enforced to reflect the prescribed
 displacements and rotations.

 ````julia